google/starthinker/dbm/README.md

 Command line to get a DBM report or show list of reports.

 This is a helper to help developers debug and create reports.
+The following calls are valid:

-To get list: python dbm/helper.py --list -u [credentials] To get report: python dbm/helper.py --report [id] -u [credentials]
+- To get list of reports: `python dbm/helper.py --list -u [credentials]`
+- To get report json: `python dbm/helper.py --report [id] -u [credentials]`
+- To get report schema: `python dbm/helper.py --schema [id] -u [credentials]`
+- To get report sample: `python dbm/helper.py --sample [id] -u [credentials]`